songkeys/next-app-mantine-tailwind-template/README.md

 # Next App Mantine Tailwind Template

-This is a minimal template for a Next.js project with Mantine and Tailwind CSS.
+This is a minimal template for a Next.js project with Mantine v7 and Tailwind CSS v4.

 ## Development